Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Introduction

+In fact the underlying physics of Perelman's formalism is not fully clear for physicist, the quantum spacetime reference frame picture is proposed by the author to lay the physical foundation.
 In the framework of the quantum spacetime reference frame, the spacetime is measured by physical rods and clocks as reference frame system and hence subject to quantum fluctuation.
 When the quantum fluctuation of the reference frame system is unimportant (mean fields approximation), the quantum framework recovers the standard textbook quantum theory without gravity.
-When the 2nd order central moment quantum fluctuation as the quantum correction of the reference frame system is important and be taken into account (Gaussian approximation), gravity emerges in the quantum framework, as if one introduces gravitation into the standard textbook quantum mechanics.
+When the 2nd order central moment quantum fluctuation as the quantum correction of the reference frame system is important and be taken into account (Gaussian approximation), Ricci flow and gravity emerge in the quantum framework, as if one introduces gravitation into the standard textbook quantum mechanics.
 The physical reference frame modeled by the frame fields system is prepared and calibrated in a laboratory, which is mathematically described by a non-linear sigma model using lab's spacetime dimension $4-\epsilon$ (a more practical example is a multi-wire chamber using the electrons as frame fields to measure the coordinates of events in a laboratory).
 An under-studied quantum system (e.g. the events) has physical meaning only with respect to the quantum reference frame system (the multi-wire chamber).
 The 2nd order central moments of quantum fluctuations of the reference frame fields blur the event and equivalently give quantum variance to the spacetime coordinates.
 The variance of the coordinates directly modifies the quadratic form metric of the Riemannian spacetime geometry, making the spacetime vary with the scale of the quantum fluctuation.
-Such scale dependent quantum correction to the metric continuously deforms the spacetime geometry driven by its Ricci curvature, which is exactly the Ricci flow: a renomralization flow of the spacetime.
+Such scale dependent quantum correction to the metric continuously deforms the spacetime geometry driven by its Ricci curvature, which is exactly the Ricci flow: a renormalization flow of the spacetime.
 The $t$ parameter is related to the cutoff energy scale of the Fourier components of the spacetime coordinates promoted to be quantum frame fields.
-As the Ricci flow starts from short distance scale (UV) $t\rightarrow-\infty$ and flows to long distance scale (IR) $t\rightarrow0$, the spacetime coordinates and metric at certain long distance scale $t$ are given by being averaged out the shorter distance details which produces an effective correction to them at that long distance scale.
-In a more intuitive picture, as the wave pocket of the reference frame fields gradually Gaussian (2nd order) broaden when they travel a long distance, at long distance (e.g. cosmic) scale (instead of short distance scale), the 2nd moment correction to the spacetime coordinate or metric becomes significant and hence can not be ignored.
-Generally speaking, the 2nd order moment quantum fluctuation of spacetime gives rise to correction to the 2nd order, thus quantities like curvature or acceleration as the second spacetime derivative obtain additional corrections in a natural and rigid way at long distance scale, which is considered as the root of the acceleration discrepancies in astronomical scale observations and quantum modified gravity at low energy.
+As the Ricci flow starts from short distance scale (UV) $t\rightarrow-\infty$ and flows to long distance scale (IR) $t\rightarrow0$, or from the astronomical viewpoint, the energies of spectral lines (as the tracers of astronomical observations) start from short distance laboratory scale and are redshifted to long distance galactic or cosmic scale.
+During the process, the spacetime coordinates and metric at a long distance scale $t$ are given by averaged out the shorter distance finer details which produces an effective correction to them.
+In a more intuitive picture, as the wave pocket of the reference frame fields, such as the spectral lines, gradually Gaussian (2nd order) broaden when they travel a long distance, at long distance (e.g. cosmic or galactic) scale, the 2nd moment (i.e. the intrinsic spectral lines broadening) correction to the spacetime coordinate or metric becomes significant and hence can not be ignored.
+The 2nd order moment quantum fluctuation of spacetime gives rise to correction to the 2nd or quadratic order, thus quantities like curvature or acceleration as the second spacetime derivative obtain additional coarse-graining corrections in a natural and rigid way at long distance scale, which is considered as the root of the acceleration discrepancies in astronomical scale observations and the quantum modified gravity at low energy.